Intersection configurations in free and free times free-abelian groups: Multiple intersections in free times free-abelian groups

 \end{proof}

-Let us now combine \Cref{lem: nonempy multiple intersection} with the characterization coming from the diagrams to obtain our first result and, as a consequence, the decidability of the multiple subgroup intersection problem for free-abelian times free groups.
+Let us now combine \Cref{lem: nonempy multiple intersection} with the characterization coming from the above diagram to obtain the multiple version of \Cref{prop: 2-int} and, as a consequence, the decidability of the multiple subgroup intersection problem for free-abelian times free groups.
+In order to do so it is convenient to define the \defin{stack homomorphism} as